 • Ensure that the parent/carer understands that a record will be kept by the school.
-Step 3

 - Refer to the local authority threshold document to support decision-making about what action is now required. - What are the risks to the child?
 Are they familial; posed by someone in the child's family?
 Are they extra-familial; posed by adults or peers outside of the home?
-(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social care consider this latest concern within the context of any wider concerns / disclosures.
-This may mean further discussion with the pupil's class teacher and /or referring back to safeguarding or child protection records if they exist.
+(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
+This may mean further discussion with the student's tutor and /or referring back to safeguarding or child protection records if they exist.